 Although CSR has been linked to customer responses (e.g., Bhattacharya and Sen 2004; Brown 1998; Brown and Dacin 1997), this was the first marketing study to explore the relationship between CSR and market value.
 Our work extends the research stream on the outcomes of CSR from perceived customer responses based on hypothetical lab experiments toward eventual financial returns based on large-scale secondary data.
-It provides a direct answer to the calls for efforts that link CSR to a firm's stock performance (Berens, Van Riel, and Van Bruggen 2005; Luo and Donthu 2006; Rust, Lemon, and Zeithaml 2004).
+It provides a direct answer to the calls for efforts that link CSR to a firm's stock performance (Berens et al. 2005; Luo and Donthu 2006; Rust et al. 2004).
 Indeed, Brown and Dacin (1997, p.
-68) note that "we do all good things,... but we don't know if we get anything out of it."
-The findings pertaining to the significant influence of CSR on a firm's Tobin's q and stock return attest to the financial value of CSR programs as strategic initiatives.
+68) note that "we do all good things ... but we don't know if we get anything out of it."
+The findings surrounding the significant influence of CSR on a firm's Tobin's q and stock return attest to the financial value of CSR programs as strategic initiatives.
 Thus, future marketing research should examine a wider spectrum of the benefits of CSR, ranging from perception-based outcomes to archive-based financial returns.

 A more important contribution of this research is that we identified a route through which CSR is related to a firm's market value.
-Our results of the significant CSR $\rightarrow$ customer satisfaction $\rightarrow$ market value causal chain suggest that a firm's CSR helps build a satisfied customer base and that customer satisfaction partially mediates the financial returns to CSR.
+Our results of the significant CSR → customer satisfaction → market value causal chain suggest that a firm's CSR helps build a satisfied customer base and that customer satisfaction partially mediates the financial returns to CSR.
 This mediating role of customer satisfaction is important for two reasons.
-First, it extends the CSR literature by uncovering a previously ignored outcome (i.e., customer satisfaction) of CSR.
-Although prior work has noted that CSR should affect various kinds of consumer responses, customer satisfaction has not yet been explicitly examined as one such outcome.
-Second, it also extends the research stream on customer satisfaction (Anderson, Fornell, and Mazvancheryl 2004; Fornell 1992) by uncovering the antecedents (i.e., CSR) of customer satisfaction.
-Although an emerging research strand has examined the outcomes of customer satisfaction (Anderson, Fornell, and Mazvancheryl 2004; Anderson Fornell, and Rust 1997; Fornell et al. 2006; Mittal et al. 2005), efforts have rarely been undertaken to examine factors that increase or decrease customer satisfaction.
-Overall, this chained relationship from CSR to customer satisfaction to a firm's market value suggests that achieving customer satisfaction represents one of the underlying pathways through which the financial potential of CSR is realized and capitalized.
-The notion that the extent to which CSR is beneficial to the firm is determined by how much CSR builds a satisfied customer base points further research in a more precise direction when evaluating the ultimate financial impact of CSR.
+First, it extends the CSR literature by uncovering a hitherto ignored outcome (i.e., customer satisfaction) of CSR.
+Although prior works have noted that CSR should affect various kinds of consumer responses, customer satisfaction has not yet been explicitly examined as one of these outcomes.
+Second, it also extends the research stream on customer satisfaction (Anderson, Fornell and Mazvancheryl 2004; Fornell 1992) by uncovering the antecedents (i.e., CSR) of customer satisfaction.
+Even though an emerging research strand looked at the outcomes of customer satisfaction (Anderson Fornell, and Rust 1997; Anderson, Fornell and Mazvancheryl 2004; Fornell et al. 2006; Mittal et al. 2005), efforts have rarely been undertaken to examine factors that increase or decrease customer satisfaction.
+Overall, this chained relationship from CSR to customer satisfaction to a firm's market value suggests that achieving customer satisfaction represents one of the underlying pathways via which the financial potential of CSR is realized and capitalized.
+The notion that the extent to which CSR is beneficial to the firm is determined by how much CSR builds a satisfied customer base helps usher future research into a more precise direction, when evaluating the ultimate financial impact of CSR.

-Furthermore, our findings suggest that the financial returns to CSR are not the same, but rather are different, across firms with different internal situations.
-In particular, our finding that the positive financial returns to CSR are amplified in firms with higher product quality indicates that a proper mix or combination of external CSR initiatives and internal corporate abilities likely generates and sustains financial value for the firm.
-In this sense, we provide empirical evidence for the resource-based view.
-That is, in support of the resource-based view (Barney 1986; Penrose 1959; Wernerfelt 1984) and marketing capability (Day 1994; Vorhies and Morgan 2005) literature, we find that a firm's sustainable competitive advantages indeed result from a complementary "bundle" of valuable internal (corporate abilities) and external (CSR initiatives) assets.
-Thus, further research is encouraged to go beyond the simple, universal effects of CSR and explore contextual situations that moderate the associations between CSR and market value.
+Furthermore, our findings suggest that the financial returns to CSR are not the same but rather different across firms with different internal situations.
+Particularly, our results that the positive financial returns to CSR are amplified in firms with higher product quality indicate that a proper mix or combination of external CSR initiatives and internal corporate abilities likely generates and sustains financial value for the firm.
+In this sense we provide empirical evidence for the resource-based view (RBV).
+That is, in support of the RBV (Barney 1986; Penrose 1959; Wernerfelt 1984) and marketing capability literatures (Day 1994; Vorhies and Morgan 2005), we find that a firm's sustainable competitive advantages indeed result from a complementary bundle of valuable internal (corporate abilities) and external assets (CSR initiatives).
+Thus, future research is encouraged to go beyond the simple, universal effects of CSR and explore contextual situations that moderate the associations between CSR and market value.